Ab initio study of time-dependent dynamics in strong-field triple ionization

+in velocity gauge, with vector potential $A(t)$.
+By Gauss's theorem, the fluxes determine the changes of the population in region $R \in \mathbb{R}^3$ according to

+where $\partial R$ is the border of region $R$ and $d\mathbf{\sigma}$ is the corresponding surface element.
+We assume that the wavefunction decreases sufficiently rapidly as $r\rightarrow \infty$ so that all the above integrals converge for any region $R$.
+Correspondingly, the instantaneous value of the population in region $R$ is given by

+We have checked that changes of the defining distances affect the ionization probabilities quantitatively only, leaving the qualitative picture, which is our aim with the reduced dimensionality model, unaffected.
+By considering which electron travels outside the bound state region we can identify which spin channels are most vulnerable to ionisation - recall that the antisymmetric configuration space wave-function corresponds to a majority spin pointing up.}

-Evaluation of the time dependence of the initial wavefunction on the grid gives us unique opportunities to trace different paths leading to ionization.
-For instance, if only one of the coordinates $r_i$ becomes large we have an indicator for SI.
-Similarly, we can identify regions $r_i$ corresponding to DI and TI.
-Calculating the fluxes across the borders we can determine the contributions to the yields in SI, DI, and TI, and identify the sequence of events that contribute to the yields.
-For double ionization, we can determine the ratio of $0-1-2$ (sequential DI) to $0-2$ - the NSDI (non-sequential double ionization).
-Similarly, for TI we may define sequences like $0-2-3$ or $0-1-3$ or $0-3$, with the latter case corresponding to a simultaneous TI process.
-Note that the flux method does not allow us to precisely distinguish a sequential $0-1-2-3$ process from a nonsequential $0-2-3$ scenario, since the integrated flux across the $2-3$ border determines the $0-2-3$ process which contains in the $0-2$ part both the sequential $0-1-2$ and a direct $0-2$ path.
-However, we know the effectiveness of $0-1-2$ versus $0-2$ channel from the corresponding fluxes.
-Assuming (which is necessarily approximate only) that the same ratio holds for three electron processes we may define the corresponding yields \cite{suppl}.
+Let us first consider the yields obtained for a pulse (\ref{pulse}) for different values of the field peak amplitude $F_0$, as shown in Fig.~\ref{yield} and $\varphi=0$.
+One observes a fast saturation of SI that reveals upon close inspection of the data, a shallow maximum around $F_0=0.2$ followed by a decay for larger amplitudes when DI and then TI become important.
+From the contributions to the DI yield, we can determine the ratio of $0$--$1$--$2$ (sequential DI) to $0$--$2$ (NSDI).
+Similarly, for TI we may define sequences like $0$--$2$--$3$ or $0$--$1$--$3$, corresponding to combinations of SI and DI in different orders, or $0$--$3$, a simultaneous TI process.
+Note that the flux method does not allow us to distinguish a sequential $0$--$1$--$2$--$3$ process from a nonsequential $0$--$2$--$3$ scenario, since the integrated flux across the $2$--$3$ border determines the $0$--$2$--$3$ process which contains in the $0$--$2$ part both the sequential $0$--$1$--$2$ and a direct $0$--$2$ path.
+However, we know the effectiveness of $0$--$1$--$2$ versus $0$--$2$ channel from the corresponding fluxes, and assuming that the same ratio holds for three electron processes , we may deduce approximate values for the corresponding yields in TI.
 The results for the yields and the different contributions for a two-cycle pulse are shown in Fig.~\ref{yield}.